Chizzy/pizzabot/Readme.md

 ## Introduction:

 Welcome to the **PizzaBot App**.
-This app will give you a list of instructions for your PizzaBot to deliver pizza to a list of houses.
-These locations are given a string form by a grid and a list of points representing houses.
+This app will return you a list of instructions for your PizzaBot to deliver pizza to a list of houses.
+The app will receive a string, form by a grid and a list of points representing houses.
+For example, the following string "5x5 (0, 0) (1, 3)" could return the follwoing instructions DENNND.
+The robot always starts at the origin point (0, 0) and it moves in a cartesian plane to the next house.

+Instructions are one of:

+N: Move North
+S: Move South
+E: Move East
+W: Move West
+D: Drop Pizza

 ***